LolRiTTeR/invite-manager-bot/docs/en/other/donating.md

-# other.donating.title
+# Donating

-other.donating.description
+We currently dont accept any donations.

-## other.donating.crypto.title
+## Crypto

-other.donating.crypto.description
+We currently dont accept any crypto donations.